MuniraGulova/-data_analysis_project/readme.md

 3. Sales Trends: Identifying seasonal patterns, sales growth, and other trends in the e-commerce business.
 4. Marketing Effectiveness: Evaluating the impact of different marketing strategies and channels on customer acquisition and retention.

-### Contributions

-Contributions to this project are welcome.
-If you have any suggestions, ideas, or would like to collaborate, please feel free to reach out to the author or submit a pull request.